unknownv2/CoreHook.Host/README.md

 | ------------ | ----------- | ---------------------------------------- |
 | AppVeyor     | Windows     | [![Build status](https://ci.appveyor.com/api/projects/status/7c0lfec5c7tlvo2a/branch/master?style=flat-square)](https://ci.appveyor.com/project/unknownv2/corehook-host/branch/master) |

+## Binary Releases
+ You download the pre-built Windows binaries [here](https://github.com/unknownv2/CoreHook.Host/releases) or you can build the binaries from source.

+ ## Usage

+ For `x86, x64`, extract the zip corresponding to your target architecture, then place the `coreload32.dll` or `coreload64.dll` in the build output directory of your program.

+ For `ARM, ARM64`,  extract the zip corresponding to your target architecture, then place the `coreload32.dll` or `coreload64.dll` in the output directory of your published program, created either from using the [Publishing Script](https://github.com/unknownv2/CoreHook#publishing-script) or the `dotnet publish` command.

 ## Building

 ## Windows (x86, x64, ARM, ARM64)